Mystery of the Wax Museum: Home media

-A mediocre color version of the film, woefully manipulated to look blue/pink, was released as an extra in standard definition on the Warner Bros.
+A color version of the film, manipulated to look blue/pink, was released as an extra in standard definition on the Warner Bros.
 DVD and Blu-ray of the 1953 remake of the film, House of Wax.

 On May 12, 2020, Warner Archive Collection released the film in 1080p HD as a stand-alone Blu-ray, utilizing a Rec.
 709 submaster of the UCLA restoration.
 With corrected color, restored sound, and digital correction of wear-and-tear to the image, this release garnered universal rave-reviews, with many commenters noting that it was as if they were seeing the film for the first time.
 Extras included two audio commentaries, one by Michael Curtiz biographer Alan Rode, and the other by UCLA preservationist Scott MacQueen, whose commentary features excerpts from interviews he conducted with Fay Wray and Glenda Farrell.